GokulR83/Netflix-GPT/README.md

 # Netflix GPT

+## Building Flow of Project
  - Create React App
  - configured Tailwind CSS
  - configured Routing
  - Header
  - signIn/signUp form
  - Form Validation
+ - Config Firebase for Backend( Authentication )
+ - Implement the authentication
+   - signUp & signIn
+   - route our page to "/browse"
+ -Install the redux toolkit
+    -configure the user details to the store to access all around the app
+ - Implemented Sign Out feature
 # Features
 - Login / Sign up
   - Sign in / Sign up form